 It’s a really speedy process if the applicants’ documents are in order – it only takes 20 days!

 The process is electronic, which is convenient, and the application and fee can be processed during the last 60 days before the student visa expires.

-You can find more details about the application process here.
+You can find more details about the Spain’s job search visa application process here.

 The application for a job search visa for Spain is an efficient and easy way of taking the effort out of the paperwork.
 And anything that helps people who love Spain stay to find work is a good thing!

-If You’re interested In More Information about living and working, read our articles on the best Real Estate Agent to help you house-hunt In Spain and how to legally find work on a student visa in Spain.
+If you’re interested in more information about living and working, find out how to find accommodation in Spain here and how to legally find work on a student visa in Spain.